 Fair Use of Audio and Photographic Data in Disciplinary Processes

-The Data Commissioner released their annual report in April 2017.
-Interestingly, the report included a case study in relation to the legitimate use of audio recording and photographic data that was used during a disciplinary process which subsequently led to the dismissal of an employee working in a residential care home.
+One such case examined the use of audio recordings and photographic data during a disciplinary process which subsequently led to the dismissal of an employee working in a residential care home.

-Following the dismissal, the complainant submitted a complaint to the Data Protection Commissioner in relation to his personal data being recorded, photographed and used as supporting evidence in a disciplinary hearing.
+Following the dismissal, the complainant submitted a complaint to the Data Protection Commission alleging that his personal data was recorded, photographed and used for an illegal purpose as supporting evidence in a disciplinary hearing.

 The Data Commissioner investigated the complaint and found that no breach of the Data Protection Acts 1998 and 2003 had occurred.
 They said: